fermyon/developer/content/cloud/cloud-command-reference.md

             not already linked.
 This is intended for non-interactive environments such as release pipelines; therefore, if any links are specified, all links must be specified.

-            Links must be of the form 'sqlite:label=database'.
-Databases that do not exist will be created.
+            Links must be of the form 'sqlite:label=database' or 'kv:label=store'.
+Databases or key value stores that do not exist will be created.

         --readiness-timeout <READINESS_TIMEOUT_SECS>
             How long in seconds to wait for a deployed HTTP application to become ready.
 The default